10 Best Stops on the Reykjavik to Vik to Jokulsarlon Drive

 The distance on the drive from Reykjavik to Vik is 116 miles (187 kilometres) and takes approximately 2.5 hours if you don’t make any stops.
 However, if you plan on making stops along the way, expect the drive to take most of the day.

-The best way to see Iceland is undoubtedly by hiring a car and taking a road trip!
+Obviously, renting a car is the best way to embark on your own South Iceland road trip.
 This gives travellers the ultimate flexibility in making as many stops as they want and not being bound to bus timetables or a tour itinerary.

-The best way to hire a car in Iceland is by browsing Rentalcars.com.
-The platform aggregates prices across all many major international and local companies to ensure you get a great deal.
+A great way to hire a car in Iceland is by browsing Rentalcars.com.
+The platform aggregates prices across many major international and local companies to ensure you get a great deal.

 If you prefer not to rent a car, then the best way to see many of the below stops is by taking an organised tour from Reykjavik.
 There are a number of day tours that will cover many of the stops on the way to Vik such as this full-day tour.